aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 evolution of programming languages, arisal and transfer of new features, death of obsolete ones

-machine code bad:
-  - numerical codes
-  - absolute addressing: must modify when refactoring

-interpreted vs compiled
-early assembly languages (late 40s early 50s), some interpreted (shortcode...)

-HW didn't have floating point intructions, those had to be simulated, so interpreting was a negligible overhead.
-IBM 704 had indexing and floating point.

-the first widely accepted compiled high-level language was Fortran, developed at IBM, John Backus (the guy from Backus Naur Form)

-The IBM Mathematical FORmula TRANslating System:
-Fortran I 1956, it had var names, user defined subroutines, arithmetic if ( which passed control to one of three locations in the program depending on whether the result of the arithmetic statement was negative, zero, or positive) and do (while?)

-no independent compilation per file (had to recompile everything from scratch) and 704 unreliability put a limit on size of program

-designers were being HW specific, heavily geared towards performance, no dynamic vars

 LISP born out of desire to process symbolic data in lists (most prior computations were numerical).
 Introduced recursion and contional expressions (logical if), dynamic alloc and garbage collection.
 Advice Taker This application became the impetus for the development of the list-processing language LISP